jpsfs/TFSScrumExtensions/README.md

 ## How to report problems

-This is the very first release of this Extension.
-Although stable, bugs can be found.
 If you have any issue using this tool please report and issue using Github mechanisms.